funvill/funvill.github.io/_posts/2007-04-25-more-riddles.md

 ---
-title: More riddles
+title: "More riddles"
 date: 2007-04-25 09:00:00
+categories:
-categories: Uncategorized
+- Uncategorized
+slug: more-riddles

 ---

 I enjoyed them so much the first time I posted <a href="/riddles/">some riddles</a> that I am going to do it again.

 Answers after the cut€¦